 Sterile Fronds: The sterile fronds are pale sea-green in color and turn yellow in autumn.
 They may be 8 to 40 inches long.
 They are easily killed by frost and thus comes the common name "sensitive".
 The sterile fronds are pinnatifid (the frond is once-divided with the divisions not reaching to the rachis [central stem]) to 1-pinnate (see photo for illustration).
-There can be up to 12+ pairs of sterile pinnae, arranged opposite to nearly opposite each other.
+There can be up to 12+ pairs of pinnae on the sterile fronds, arranged opposite to nearly opposite each other.

 Sterile Pinnae: The pinnae of sterile fronds are quite broad with the central vein depressed and the smaller veins form a "netted" network which is unusual in the fern world.
 The rachis is smooth and the lower pinnae and next to the lowest are usually the longest, giving the triangular shape to the frond.
 The upper pinnae are not cut to the rachis but have wings of tissue connecting them.
 Margins are wavy and indented but not toothed.

-Fertile Fronds: Spores are produced on separate erect fertile fronds which are green in the growing season and turn brown in the autumn.
+Fertile Fronds: Spores are produced on separate erect fertile fronds which are very narrow; they are green in the growing season and turn brown in the autumn.
 The fertile fronds persist through winter and release their spores to the wind the following spring before new leaves form.